dankogai/js-combinatorics/README.md

 Simple combinatorics like power set, combination, and permutation in JavaScript

+# HEADS UP

+In the next major version update, `js-combinatorics` will go ES2015.

+* native iterator instead of custom
+* module. `import` instead of `require`.

+APIs will change accordingly.
+Old versions are available in the `version0` branch.

 ### For Swift programmers

 Check [swift-combinatorics].
 More naturally implemented with generics and protocol.